Ladyofgoats/Lydia---NPC-Library/README.md

 * Add the ability to put a longer description in about each NPC.
 * Add the ability to log into the NPC Library.
 * Add a section about writing advice for both creating NPC's and wider writing.

 # Wireframes and Initial Design
+The navbar in the final website looks different to the navbar in the wireframes after I made some adjustments to the formatting.
 ### Home Page
 ![Home page](static/images/Final-project-home-page.PNG)